KingDavidJnr/resumebuzz/README.md

-# resumebuzz
+# ResumeBuzz project
-A website that automatically generates resumes for users
+This is a web app project that automatically generates resumes for users.